Northeast Laboratories

 How should I package my sample?

-If the product in question needs to be kept sterile or contaminant free, we offer special collection bags called whirlpacks that can be picked up at the lab or shipped out to the customer.
-Products should be sent to the lab in leak proof containers; we cannot test a sample that has leaked due to contamination concerns.
-Refrigerated samples should be kept in a cooler with ice packs to avoid spoilage.
-Please contact us before sending any samples.
+If the product in question needs to be kept sterile or contaminant free, we offer special collection bags and containers that can be picked up at the lab or shipped to you.

 Does my food product need a nutrition facts panel?